facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 3 Facts You Should Know About Roth IRAs

-Posted by John Posey on November 12, 2019
+Updated by John Posey on August 20, 2024

 1. Distributions of Roth IRA contributions are not subject to tax or penalty regardless of your age.
 Many may be familiar with early withdrawal penalty of 10% for IRA distributions that occur prior to age 59 ½, but Roth IRAs don’t share this rule.
 You can always withdraw funds from your Roth IRA without tax and penalty up to your contribution amount (AKA – cost basis) which makes the prospect of taking a withdrawal much more practical.
-This feature alone makes it a unique savings vehicle offering the ability to access funds without the handcuffs of traditional tax and penalties applicable to most IRAs while also providing tax-free growth and earnings.
+This feature alone makes it a unique savings vehicle offering the ability to access funds without the handcuffs of tax and penalties applicable to most IRAs while also providing tax-free growth and earnings.
 Contribution amounts always will come out first when a distribution is made, then conversion amounts and earnings if applicable.
 To the extent you are withdrawing earnings or amounts that originated from converted IRAs, there can be tax and penalty.
 Conversion amounts will never be taxed (because they were taxed when you made the conversion) but to avoid the 10% penalty they must be distributed after five years from the date of conversion OR after age 59 ½ .
 Earnings amounts must be distributed after the five year hold period AND after age 59 ½ to avoid tax and penalty.

 One final thought on Roth IRAs.
 You should ask your accountant if you would benefit from doing partial Roth conversions each year if you have traditional IRAs or pre-tax retirement funds.
 Some refer to this as a tax bracket management strategy.
 The goal of this approach is to realize some income now and effectively use up your marginal tax bracket while not breaking through to a higher one.
-This can be a great strategy with those that have incomes that tend to fluctuate quite a bit from year to year as well as those in retirement that may be able to realize more income in lower marginal tax brackets while tax rates are historically low.
+This can be a great strategy with those that have incomes that tend to fluctuate quite a bit from year to year as well as those in retirement that may be able to realize more income in lower marginal tax brackets where tax rates are relatively low.
 I’d suggest seeking out someone who has some knowledge in this area coupled with a willingness and desire to help evaluate it with you each year.
 Roth IRA conversions must be processed within the calendar year you intend them to be taxable so it’s important to plan on completing them well before the end of the year.

 Get Updates